ERB Template

 Within the context of a layout,

-identifies a section where content from the view should be inserted.
-The simplest way to use this is to have a singleyield
+yieldidentifies a section where content from the view should be inserted.
+The simplest way to use this is to have a singleyield, into which the entire contents of the view currently being rendered is inserted:<html> <head> </head> <body> <%= yield %> </body> </html>1

 2